sherlock-audit/2024-02-rio-network-core-protocol-judging/README.md

 ## Recommendation
 Update the withdrawal queue when the operator registry admin changes the EigenLayer shares amount by either removing an operator or setting its strategy cap to "0".

+## Discussion

+**solimander**

+Largely sounds like a duplicate of https://github.com/sherlock-audit/2024-02-rio-network-core-protocol-judging/issues/361.

+**solimander**

+While the duplicates linked in this issue all look valid, but are related to the failure to zero out the strategy allocation after setting the strategy cap to 0.

+**solimander**

+This PR fixes the linked duplicates: https://github.com/rio-org/rio-sherlock-audit/pull/14

+**solimander**

+@nevillehuang This issue seems to be a duplicate of https://github.com/sherlock-audit/2024-02-rio-network-core-protocol-judging/issues/361, while all linked duplicates point to a slightly different issue where allocation is not zeroed out when force exiting an operator.

 # Issue H-3: Malicious operators can `undelegate` theirselves to manipulate the LRT exchange rate

 Source: https://github.com/sherlock-audit/2024-02-rio-network-core-protocol-judging/issues/53